libre-computer-project/libretech-slipstream/README.md

 # libretech-image-mounter

-This simple tool mounts official Libre Computer images to enable modifications to be performed.
+This simple tool to mount [official Libre Computer images](https://distro.libre.computer/ci/) for modifications to be performed.

 Please note that some images already have built-in mechanisms for first boot configuration.